-If any of these items are checked before I start doing the Code Review, I usually ask for more information.
+If any of these items are checked before starting the Code Review, I usually ask for more information.

 Test the changes before digging into the code

-Approving a pull request without even testing the code it’s very dangerous, no matter the size of the pull request — there are some 2~3 line changes that may not need to be tested but those are the exception, not the rule.
+Approving a pull request without even testing the code it’s very dangerous, no matter the size of the pull request — some 2~3 line changes may not need to be tested, but those are the exception, not the rule.

 Keep in mind that most of the problems have different solutions.
 Make sure you are not trying to force your peers to think the same way you do.

-If there is a code style for the project, everyone should follow it, however, if its something that it's not on the code style document, people should be free to code the way they think its best.
+If there is a code style for the project, everyone should follow it, and however, if it’s something that it's not on the code style document, people should be free to code the way they think it’s best.